-A second measurement evaluates the quality of the correction by driving an 8-shaped figure.
-In this real world test, the robot is controlled by the camera and the PC outside, as has been suggested by others [10].
+A second measurement tests the quality of the correction with a driven eight on the field.
+In this real world test, the robot drives a specific path that looks like a horizontal eight and rotates around his own axis [10].
 This test environment shows how precise and fast the robot can drive.
 The driven figure has a size of three by one meter and is cut into 64 areas.
-The PC outside the field checks the robot's position during the measurement and sets the new area as target position when the robot has reached the area before, so the robot cannot derivate from its way.
-The results shown in Table 1 exemplify that the robot's speed has significant increased on the field via the employment of FFN.
+The PC outside the field monitors the robot position during the measurement and set the new area as target position when the robot has reached the area before it.

+Table 1 exemplify that the robot's speed has significant increased on the field via the employment of FFN.